Prince Wilhelm Victor of Prussia

-Prince Wilhelm Victor of Prussia (Wilhelm Viktor Ernst Freund Friedrich Georg Adalbert; 15 February 1919 – 7 February 1989) was a German nobleman, soldier and diplomat.
+Prince Wilhelm Victor of Prussia (Wilhelm Viktor Ernst Freund Friedrich Georg Adalbert; 15 February 1919 – 7 February 1989) was a German royal, soldier and diplomat.

 Life

-Prince Wilhelm Victor was a grandson of Emperor Wilhelm II and the youngest child of Prince Adalbert of Prussia (14 July 1884 – 22 September 1948) and Princess Adelheid "Adi" of Saxe-Meiningen (16 August 1891 – 25 April 1971).
-His father, Prince Adalbert carried also the title "Graf Lingen".
+Prince Wilhelm Victor was a grandson of Emperor Wilhelm II and the youngest child of Prince Adalbert of Prussia (1884–1948) and Princess Adelheid "Adi" of Saxe-Meiningen (1891–1971).
+His father, Prince Adalbert carried also the title "Graf von Lingen".
 He forfeited his rights of succession as a result of his unequal marriage.

-His sister, Princess Viktoria Marina married William Patterson.
+His only surviving sister, Princess Viktoria Marina (1917-1981) married Kirby William Patterson (1907-1984).